 Yes!
 Place cooked spaghetti squash in freezer bags, label, and freeze for up to 3 months.
 Remove from freezer, allow to thaw enough to separate or scrape out the strands, and warm gently for serving.

-Can Dogs Eat Spaghetti Squash?
+Can Dogs Eat It?

 Yes!
 According to the ASPCA, all squash varieties are safe for dogs.
 Apparently, this question is searched a lot, so I thought I would include it here!